MidnightDreamerX17/skill20/Skills/Stealth.md

 Back Attack: The character must be behind the enemy somehow - whether through the Stealth skill's infiltration ability, by ambush, or by other means.
 The character gains a bonus of +5 to attack accuracy and physical damage against the backs of enemies.

-Infiltration: The character can spend a full action to both hide and move silently in the middle of combat.
+Infiltration (non-map combat): The character can spend a full action to both hide and move silently in the middle of combat.
 If successful on both checks, then they advance one row into the enemy rows.

-Stealth Level 20: Jump Into Shadow: If the character successfully hides, then they become invisible as per the spell invisibility until they move out of shadows.
+Stealth Level 20: Jump Into Shadow: If the character successfully hides, then they become invisible as per the spell *Invisibility* until they move out of shadows.

-Stealth Level 30: Greater Jump Into Shadow: If the character successfully hides, then they become invisible as per the spell greater invisibility until they move out of shadows.
+Stealth Level 30: Greater Jump Into Shadow: If the character successfully hides, then they become invisible as per the spell *Greater Invisibility* until they move out of shadows.

 Stealth Level 40: Ultimate Jump Into Shadow: If the character successfully hides, then they shift into their own personal shadow plane until they do a non-movement action.